mockk/mockk/README.md

 }
 ```

-To msgLambda module wide extension function you need to
+To mock module wide extension function you need to
 build staticMockk(...) with argument specifying module class name.
 For example "pkg.FileKt" for module "File.kt" in "pkg" package